Shah-Muhaimen-Boksh/FYP---Coursework-Code/README.md

 - You will now be able to use the
 - Use the php version of each file to properly use the project

-- when opening php files on a IDE i.e VS code an error message might pop up "Cannot validate since no PHP executable is set.
+- when opening php files on a IDE i.e VS code an error message might pop up:
+    "Cannot validate since no PHP executable is set.
 Use the setting 'php.validate.executablePath' to configure the PHP executable." is this occurs follow these steps:
         - locate setting.json